 So regardless of how we might feel about social conservatism, it is clear that this strategy cannot accomplish the substantive economic goals of the left, because no political party can consistently win elections if that political party dismantles global supply chains and generates inflation.
 Globalization cannot be rolled back–it must be reconfigured.

 Problems With Left Anti-Nationalism

 Left anti-nationalists believe that nationalism is intimately bound up with racism, fascism, sexism, and other fundamentally bigoted ideologies.
-They increasingly hold that America is fundamentally racist and sexist, because American was built on a thick, exclusive national identity.
+They increasingly hold that America is fundamentally racist and sexist, because America was built on a thick, exclusive national identity.
 This is most neatly expressed in the New York Times‘ 1619 Project, which holds that America is an essentially racist country and that racism is a core part of its national identity.

 Since left anti-nationalists think nationalism is intrinsically bigoted and they think America has a nationalist foundation, they think that America is itself an intrinsically bigoted structure.
 For this reason they call for abolishing or heavily reconfiguring its essential institutions.
 The constitution itself is deemed inherently morally flawed, and they call for abolishing the senate, the supreme court, the electoral college, the police, the border, and lots of other things.